A Chirality-Based Quantum Leap: Chirality in the Quantum Sciences

-In addition, taken together, orbital and spin angular momenta provide exciting avenues for quantum control.
-The critical challenge for using OAM for quantum control is in enforcing the interaction of the emitter with the inhomogeneous spatial mode of the electromagnetic field, which is addressed by the following two questions:
+Taken together, orbital and spin angular momenta provide exciting avenues for quantum control.
+The critical challenge for using OAM for quantum control is to enforce the interaction of the emitter with the inhomogeneous spatial mode of the electromagnetic field, which is addressed by the following two questions:

-\textbf{(i)} How can one design materials that interact strongly with orbital angular momentum fields via extended excitonic states?
-Many delocalized systems already strongly couple to spin AM through either macroscopic helicity (\textit{e.g.}, helical molecular aggregates) or through degenerate points in their band structure (\textit{e.g.}, valleytronic 2D materials), but spin AM combined with orbital AM remains experimentally underexplored.
-It needs to be established how mesoscopic helicity in novel designed and self-assembled materials can control and enhance interactions with orbital AM fields.
+\textbf{(i)} How can one design materials that interact strongly with orbital angular momentum fields \textit{via} extended excitonic states?
+Many delocalized systems already couple strongly to spin angular momentum through either macroscopic helicity (\textit{e.g.}, helical molecular aggregates) or through degenerate points in their band structure (\textit{e.g.}, valleytronic 2D materials), but spin angular momentum combined with orbital angular momentum remains experimentally underexplored.
+It needs to be established how mesoscopic helicity in designed and self-assembled materials can control and enhance interactions with orbital angular momentum fields.

 \textbf{(ii)} How can one implement sub-wavelength optical fields with orbital angular momentum that will strongly interact with matter?
 Near-field photonics can create field gradients that are far stronger than the free-space modes (thus preventing decoherence) and that can be used to drive high-order transitions (such as electric quadrupole) far more efficiently than the vacuum (\textit{i.e.}, spontaneous emission).
-Controlling quantum information via spatially engineered electromagnetic fields that provide environmental control of angular momentum would be transformative for quantum-enabled technologies.
+Controlling quantum information \textit{via} spatially engineered electromagnetic fields that provide environmental control of angular momentum would be transformative for quantum-enabled technologies.